 On a related matter, the service providers had approached TDSAT (the 'Tribunal') on what items of income are liable for calculation of license fee and what all items of income on which license fees are not liable to be paid.
 The Tribunal by its order dated April 23, 2015 held that revenue from sale of scrap, treasury income etc are to be included as part of AGR.
 The Tribunal has also passed an order asking DOT to levy at most nominal amount as token penalty with interest if permissible at the lower rates.
-The Company is reviewing the order passed by the Tribunal.
 The Company had approached Honourable High Court of Madras (Court) in 2013 by filing a writ petition prohibiting Department of Telecommunications (DOT) from levying license fee on non-licensed activities.
+An interim order was passed
-In an earlier writ petition filed by the Company in 2012, the Court restrained DOT from recovering the license fee in respect of non-telecom activities.
-Based on the said order passed by the Court, an interim order was passed by the Court restraining DOT from recovering license fee in respect of non-telecom activities for the writ petition filed in 2013.

-- (ii) The present license for ISP under unified license issued by DOT on June 2,2014 provides for payment of License fee on pure internet services.
+- by the Court restraining DOT from recovering license fee in respect of non- telecom activities for the writ petition filed in 2013. - (ii) The present license for ISP under unified license issued by DOT on June 2,2014 provides for payment of License fee on pure Internet services.
 However, the company through Internet Service Providers Association of India (ISPAI) challenged the said clause before TDSAT.
-TDSAT passed a stay order on DOT from charging the license fee on pure internet services. - b) The Company is party to additional legal actions arising in the ordinary course of business.
-Based on the available information as at March 31, 2015, the Company believes that it has adequate legal defenses for these actions and that the ultimate outcome of these actions will not have a material adverse effect.
-However in the event of adverse judgment in all these cases, the maximum financial exposure would be '25.1 million (March 31, 2014: '26.6 million)
+TDSAT passed a stay order on DOT from charging the license fee on pure Internet services.

+b) The Company is party to additional legal actions arising in the ordinary course of business.
+Based on the available information as at March 31, 2016, the Company believes that it has adequate legal defences for these actions and that the ultimate outcome of these actions will not have a material adverse effect.
+However in the event of adverse judgment in all these cases, the maximum financial exposure would be '19.7 million (March 31, 2015: '25.1 million)